PROFILE - Grade 11

 3) both judgments are correct 4) both judgments are incorrect

-9. In a democratic state, national policy is implemented through:
+9. In a democratic state national policy implemented through:

 3) granting rights to citizens on a national basis

-10. Find the forms of transnational integration in the list below and write down the numbers under which they are indicated.- 2 points.
+10. Find the forms of interethnic integration in the list below and write down the numbers under which they are indicated.- 2 points.

 1) religious fanaticism